-Scouting America offers convenient training for parents who volunteer.
+The Boy Scouts of America offers convenient training for parents who volunteer.
 As a new parent, you can learn all about Cub Scouting and how quality Scouting programs are built.
 Log on to my.Scouting.org and create an account to gain access to all available training content.
 For more information about training at all levels of the program, go to www.scouting.org/training.